itrocket-team/testnet_guides/autonity/monitoring/README.md

-# Automiti Validator or RPC Node monitoring
+# Autoniti Validator or RPC Node monitoring

 - **Tracks node status and height, and compares it with parent RPC (every 15m)**
 - **Monitors validator status and commitments (every 15m)**